 \section{Abstract}

-High-resolution inputs enable Large Vision-Language Models (LVLMs) to discern finer visual details, enhancing their comprehension capabilities.
-To reduce the training and computation costs caused by high-resolution input, one promising direction is to use sliding windows to slice the input into uniform patches, each matching the input size of the well-trained vision encoder.
-Although efficient, this slicing strategy leads to the fragmentation of original input,~\ie, the continuity of contextual information and spatial geometry is lost across patches, adversely affecting performance in cross-patch context perception and position-specific tasks.
-To overcome these shortcomings, we introduce \textbf{\method}, a novel framework designed to efficiently process any size of high-resolution input without altering the original contextual and geometric information. \method~comprises two innovative components: (i) a SliceRestore adapter that reconstructs sliced patches into their original form, efficiently extracting both global and local features via down-up-sampling and convolution layers, and (ii) a Self-Mining Sampler to compresses the vision tokens based on themselves, preserving the original context and positional information while reducing training overhead.
-To assess the ability of handling context fragmentation, we construct a new benchmark, \dataset, consisting of edge-related and position-related tasks.
-Our comprehensive experiments demonstrate the superiority of \method~on both existing public benchmarks and \dataset.
+High-resolution image inputs allow Large Vision-Language Models (LVLMs) to capture finer visual details, improving comprehension.
+However, the increased training and computational costs associated with such inputs pose significant challenges.
+A common approach to mitigate these costs involves slicing the input into uniform patches using sliding windows, each aligned with the vision encoder’s input size.
+While efficient, this method fragments the input, disrupting the continuity of context, which negatively impacts cross-patch perception tasks.
+To address these limitations, we propose \textbf{\method}, a novel framework designed to efficiently process high-resolution inputs of any size without altering the original contextual and geometric information. \method~introduces two key components: (i) a SliceRestore Adapter (SRA) that reconstructs sliced patches into their original form, enabling efficient extraction of both global and local features through down-up-sampling and convolutional layers, and (ii) a Self-Mining Sampler (SMS) that compresses visual tokens based on internal relationships, preserving original context and positional information while reducing training overhead.
+To assess the ability of handling context fragmentation, we construct a new benchmark, \dataset, consisting of edge-related tasks.
+Extensive experiments demonstrate the superiority of \method~on both existing public benchmarks and \dataset.
 For example, with SRA, our method achieves a performance improvement of $\sim12\%$ over state-of-the-art LVLMs in addressing fragmentation issues.
 Additionally, our SMS outperforms other visual token downsamplers, while offering high data efficiency.